 Sweep through the ancient city of Bhaktapur to understand the local lifestyle early in the morning and head to Nagarkot hill.
 From here, you get a plethora of cycling challenges.
 Spend the night on the top of the hill and watch the beautiful sunrise along with the panoramic view of the mountains and drop towards the east through a well-marked trail to Dhulikhel.
 This is a long and challenging route.
 However, if you want to stick to something simple and less time-consuming, drop to the ancient city of Sankhu - a reasonably technical ride through the rough descent, and return to Kathmandu.

 Chovar – Bungamati – Khokhana – Chapagaon

-While you take the ups and downs along the trails from Chovar, through the ancient settlements of Bungamati and Khokhana the traditional lifestyle is easily visible.
-As you leave the settlement, meet the black-topped road that gives a pleasant ride to Chapagaon.
+While you take the ups and downs along the trails from Chovar through the ancient settlements of Bungamati and Khokhana, the traditional lifestyle is easily visible.
+As you leave the territory, meet the black-topped road that gives a pleasant ride to Chapagaon.
 This is an easy trail with not much traffic and lots of greenery.
 If you intend to take a more challenging route, start from Chapagaon and follow the Raj Kulo.
-Yet another interesting alternative would be to take the route to Lakuri Bhanjyang from Chapagaon and make your way to the ancient city of Panauti, east of Kathmandu.
+Yet another exciting alternative would be to take the path to Lakuri Bhanjyang from Chapagaon and make your way to the ancient city of Panauti, east of Kathmandu.